lmullen/lincolnmullen.com/_posts/2010-09-10-sacred-book-sacred-space.markdown

 ---
 layout: post
 title: "Sacred Book, Sacred Space: My Attempt to Buy a Qur’an"
 category: essays
-introduction: "This text was originally published on Religion in America."
+introduction: "This essay was originally published at Religion in America."
 ---

 Yesterday afternoon, I tried to buy a Qur’an.
 I used to own two copies